Earthformer: Exploring Space-Time Transformers for Earth System Forecasting: Implementation Details

 \subsection{Baselines}

-We train baseline algorithms following their officially released configurations and tune the learning rate, learning rate scheduler, working resolution, etc. to optimize their performance on each dataset.
-We list the modifications we applied to baselines in each dataset in~\tabref{table:baseline_impl_detail}.
+We train baseline algorithms following their officially released configurations and tune the learning rate, learning rate scheduler, working resolution, etc., to optimize their performance on each dataset.
+We list the modifications we applied to the baselines for each dataset in~\tabref{table:baseline_impl_detail}.